 In this program, current teachers will enhance their teaching knowledge and skill sets, while those new to teaching will receive preparation for certification to teach mathematics in grades 5–12.

-For current teachers, this degree increases classroom competencies, their knowledge of the learner, knowledge of pedagogy, and knowledge of mathematics.
+For current teachers, the M.A. in Teaching Middle/Secondary Mathematics increases classroom competencies, their knowledge of the learner, knowledge of pedagogy, and knowledge of mathematics.
 Prospective teachers will deepen their knowledge of social studies topics and develop teaching strategies and skills for classroom success.

 - Become an effective educator and communicator